HydrosPlays/ultrarumbleguide/pages/quirk-skill-set/izuku-midoriya-full-bullet.md

 <p align="center">
     <img src="https://raw.githubusercontent.com/HydrosPlays/ultrarumbleguide/main/images/101y.png" width="400" /></br>
 </p>
-This skill is a versatile combo-enabling tool with mobility, defensive and offensive applications.</br>
+This skill is a valuable and versatile combo-enabling tool with mobility, defensive and offensive applications.</br>

 <br>**Gamma as Mobility Tool**</br>
 When holding gamma, you will create a stone ramp followed by a huge jump.
 The jump's strength is influenced by your camera's angle at the moment of jumping, for example, looking up will allow you to jump really high, while as if you look down instead, the jump will barely lift you off the ground.
-It's a very strong skill when it comes to vertical mobility, but it isn't great as horizontal mobility.
+It's a very strong skill when it comes to vertical mobility, but it isn't great as horizontal mobility, which is why you shouldn't ever use gamma for horizontal movement.
 It's preferable to not use both charges to avoid the 10 seconds of penalty reload time and instead only use one and wait for it to come back, as the base reload time is 6 seconds long.
 If you must use 2 charges however, it's recommended that you use them in a short time span, such as using the first charge to jump on top of a building, and the second one to jump on top of an even higher building.
 This is so that you don't waste reload time, since if you use gamma followed by alpha spam/beta, and then you use gamma again, the time you spent reloading the charge you just used will be wasted, essentially turning an overall reload time of 11-12 seconds into 14-16 seconds.
 <p align="center">
     <img src="https://raw.githubusercontent.com/HydrosPlays/ultrarumbleguide/main/gifs/101y-gif.gif" width="400" />
     <img src="https://raw.githubusercontent.com/HydrosPlays/ultrarumbleguide/main/gifs/101y2-gif.gif" width="400" />